devopsdays/devopsdays-web/content/events/2022-zurich/speakers/elena-sanchez.md

 +++

 ### Engineering Manager & Program Lead @ Meta
-I'm curious about people, and I focus on fulfilling their potential.
-I currently lead Meta's Rotational Network Engineering Program worldwide.
+Elena is an engineering manager at Meta.
+She's responsible for running Meta's Rotational Network Engineering Program globally.
+She focuses on finding, hiring and training early career engineers around the world to join Networking teams at Meta.